Sharp says not considering LCD spin-off as banks seek overhaul

-TOKYO, March 20 (Reuters) - Loss-making Japanese electronics firm Sharp Corp said it’s not considering spinning off its liquid crystal display business as part of a bailout plan under discussion with lenders seeking restructuring moves in return for extending support.
+TOKYO (Reuters) - Loss-making Japanese electronics firm Sharp Corp (6753.T) said it’s not considering spinning off its liquid crystal display business as part of a bailout plan under discussion with lenders seeking restructuring moves in return for extending support.

 “This is not something we announced, nor is it something we are considering,” Sharp said in a statement on Friday.
 The firm issued the statement after the Sankei daily newspaper earlier reported the company plans to spin off the LCD unit.